guyinatuxedo/new_nightmare/modules/06-bof_shellcode/tu18_shellaeasy/readme.md

   ebx at 0xffffd064, ebp at 0xffffd068, eip at 0xffffd06c
 ```

-So we can see that the offset is `0xffffd06c - 0xffffd020 = 0x4c`.
+So we can see that the offset is `0xffffd06c - 0xffffd020 = 0x4c`, between the start of our input and the saved return address.

+So our payload will be this.
+We will start off with the shellcode.
+Then after the shellcode, we will add on filler bytes, until we reach offset `0x40` from the start of our input, which is the value we need to overwrite.
+We will place `0xdeadbeef` therem abd then the final `0x8` bytes to the return address.
+Then we will use the infoleak, and place the address of our shellcode there.
 With that we have everything we need to make the exploit:

 ```
 from pwn import *